williamDalston/schrodingers-cat-website/content/articles/qc-primer-002.md

 Let's break this down simply.

 Imagine you have a quantum coin.
 Before you flip it, quantum mechanics says it exists in a superposition of heads AND tails.
-Both states are real simultaneously—not just unknown, but genuinely existing in both states.
+Both states are real simultaneously not just unknown, but genuinely existing in both states.

 Now you flip the coin.
 Or rather, you observe it.
 The superposition collapses.
-The coin becomes either heads or tails—definitely one, not both.
+The coin becomes either heads or tails definitely one, not both.

 But here's what's strange: **this isn't just about our ignorance.** It's not that the coin was always heads or tails and we just didn't know.
 According to quantum mechanics, the coin genuinely existed in both states until you observed it.